-One of the differences between postgraduate and undergraduate study is the amount and depth of independent reading.
-You will never be able to read everything available, therefore you need to learn how to successfully prioritise.
+One of the differences between postgraduate and undergraduate study is the amount and depth of reading.
+You will never be able to read everything available, therefore you need to learn how to read efficiently and effectively.

 Set goals and time limits: have an idea of what you want to get out of your reading, and set a deadline for when you will stop.

 Don’t read every word: you will never get through all your reading if you do.
 Be wary of stopping too many times to look up unfamiliar terms, and of constantly re-reading as you go.
 Try to keep going; things should get clearer as you carry on.
 Circle unfamiliar terms and look them up at the end.